qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/network_analysis.rst

   :guilabel:`Speed` value set to the :kbd:`SPEED` field you just created.
 * In the :guilabel:`Shortest path` panel, click the :guilabel:`Start point` button.
-* Set the starting point on a minor road on one side of Swellendam and the end point on a major road on the other side of town:
+* Set the starting point on a minor road on one side of |majorUrbanName| and the end point on a major road on the other side of town:

 .. image:: /static/training_manual/vector_analysis/speed_start_end.png
    :align: center